 Should you be proud and INFORMED about your beliefs regarding faith, politics and money.
 Definitely.
 Should you respect and have tolerance for others.
 Most Definitely.
 Ever hear a bartender say "No talking about religion, politics or money" usually at your favorite seedy dive bar on a Tuesday?
 I'm pretty sure I heard that line at 15 when I first got into a bar.
 Clearly this establishment was not very smart serving minors, however their view that "there is a time and a place for certain discussions" was on key.
 I am proud of my beliefs.
 I am also informed.
 If I don't know the facts about something I listen and learn and then form my opinion.
-However, just as talking Obama Care after 3 double Tito's and club's (with a lot of limes), The Vintage Bohemian Blog, is the not the time nor the place to discuss your views on the second amendment.
+However, just as talking Obama Care after 3 double Tito's and club's (with a lot of limes), is the not the time nor the place to discuss your views on the second amendment.
 That's all I got to say about that.
 (Forest Gump quote) See what I did there.

 As for things being socially acceptable...
 Has our generation become too culturally sensitive?
 Or are we enlightened?
 Hmm.
 Not here Not now.